simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 Bug bounty programs can also be a **cost-effective** way to conduct security testing.
 Instead of hiring a team of **in-house security researchers** or an expensive third-party firm, companies can leverage the skills of the crowd to identify vulnerabilities for a fraction of the cost.

-Furthermore, bug bounty programs often offer **rewards** to researchers who identify vulnerabilities, which can be significantly less expensive than the cost of a data breach or other security incident.
+Also, bug bounty programs often offer **rewards** to researchers who identify vulnerabilities, which can be significantly less expensive than the cost of a data breach or other security incident.
 By offering a financial incentive, companies can encourage researchers to spend more time and effort on finding vulnerabilities, which can ultimately lead to a more secure system or application.

 ### Access to a Diverse Pool of Talent